Anomalous and Topological Hall Effects with Phase-Space Berry Curvatures: Electric, Thermal, and Thermoelectric Transport in Magnets: Model

 describes the coupling of strength $J$ between the itinerant electron spin $\bm{\sigma}$ and a magnetic texture $\hat{\bm{m}}(\bm{r})$, with $\hat{m}_x^2({\bf r}) + \hat{m}_y^2({\bf r}) + \hat{m}_z^2({\bf r}) = 1$ at each ${\bf r}$.
 We assume that the local moments are static, but can have an arbitrary spatial variation in three dimensions.

-We will apply external electric and magnetic fields to our system in the next section when we derive the semiclassical equations of motion for the conduction electrons described by the Hamilontian of eq.~\eqref{H full}.
-At the end, we will also take into account elastic scattering of the conduction electrons from impurities, characterized by a scattering time $\tau$ or equivalently a mean free path $\ell = v_F \tau$, where $v_F$ is the Fermi velocity.
+We will apply external electric and magnetic fields to our system in the next section when we derive the semiclassical equations of motion for the conduction electrons described by the Hamiltonian of eq.~\eqref{H full}.
+At the end, we will also take into account elastic scattering of the conduction electrons from impurities, characterized by a scattering time $\tau$ or equivalently a mean free path $\ell = v_F \tau$.
 The last step in our semiclassical transport calculation ($a \ll \ell$) will be the solution of the Boltzmann equation within a relaxation time approximation, and it is here that the time scale $\tau$ will govern the approach to local equilibrium.